louisbrulenaudet/ragoon/docs/source/index.rst

    sphinx-quickstart on Thu Aug  1 17:22:00 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-RAGoon : High level library for batched embeddings generation, blazingly-fast web-based RAG and quantitized indexes processing ⚡
+RAGoon : High level library for batched embeddings generation, blazingly-fast web-based RAG and quantized indexes processing ⚡
 =================================================================================================================================

 RAGoon is a set of NLP utilities for multi-model embedding production, high-dimensional vector visualization, and aims to improve language model performance by providing contextually relevant information through search-based querying, web scraping and data augmentation techniques.